Energy

 Innovation, digitalization and new technologies

-• We collaborate with external partners like Wien Energie, and universities including Stanford, the University of Texas, and Montanuniversität Leoben to scout for new technologies and foster open innovation.
-By developing state-of-the-art online monitoring systems, emission control technologies, AI and machine learning subsurface workflows, and water treatment processes, we aim to ensure safe, sustainable, and stable operations worldwide
+• We collaborate with external partners – including Wien Energie and academic institutions such as the Technical University of Leoben (MUL) – to scout new technologies and foster open innovation.
+By developing state-of-the-art online monitoring systems, emission control technologies, AI and machine learning subsurface workflows, and water treatment processes, we aim to ensure safe, sustainable, and stable operations worldwide.

-• The OMV Tech Center Lab (TCL) in Austria and the OMV Petrom Upstream Laboratory (ICPT) in Romania are highly specialized energy technology centers and laboratories that support all of our global operations, ensuring safe and sustainable operations
+• The OMV TECH Center Lab (TCL) in Austria and OMV Petrom's Institute for Research and Technological Design in Campina (ICPT) are highly specialized energy technology centers and laboratories that support all of our global operations, ensuring safe and sustainable operations.
+We also serve external clients around the world, working on projects including: